+By 1906 or perhaps late 1905, work had begun to mount the original Diplodocus fossils at the Carnegie Museum — a logistically demanding undertaking.
+“The work of mounting the original specimen, owing to the great weight of the bones and their extreme brittleness, is a far more difficult task than the work of mounting the replica which is now in the British Museum” (Carnegie Museum, 1906:30).
+This annual report, published in Spring 1906, expressed an optimistic hope that the mount would be complete by 1 November of that year.
+The next year’s report said that the Arthur and Louis Coggeshall and Agostini “have with remarkable skill and ingenuity completed the mounting of the great skeleton of the Diplodocus” (Carnegie Museum, 1907:25), presumably some time before the report’s cut-off date of 31 March.

-On 11 April 1907, the original Diplodocus fossils were mounted at the Carnegie Museum (Nieuwland 2019:92), nearly two years after the London cast.
-The skeleton was unveiled as part of the opening of a new Carnegie Museum building on Forbes Avenue in the Oakland suburb of Pittsburgh, the original building having quickly been outgrown.
-As will be discussed in detail, below, this “original material” mount in fact included elements from multiple specimens, casts of several more, and sculpted elements based on yet other specimens.
+The mounted skeleton’s public debut was on 11 April 1907 (Nieuwland 2019:92), nearly two years after the London cast.
+The skeleton was unveiled as part of the opening of a huge extension to the Carnegie Museum building on Forbes Avenue in Oakland.
+As will be discussed in detail below, this “original material” mount in fact included elements from multiple specimens, casts of several more, and sculpted elements based on yet other specimens.
 The next day, Carnegie met with the German Theodor von Möller and the Frenchman Paul Doumer, each of whom asked him to gift Diplodocus casts to their respective countries.
 Carnegie agreed, and on the next day — the last of the three-day inaugural festival — Holland announced the gifts to all the guests.
 Although the Diplodocus mount had been only one part of the Carnegie festival, its fame quickly grew with the local population, and it “became increasingly identified with the museum itself to the point where one could wonder whether it contained anything else” (Nieuwland 2019:97).

 Holland and Coggeshall worked on the casts destined for Berlin and Paris, hoping initially to install the Paris cast first but finding it difficult to get the necessary arrangements solidified.
 In the end, both casts were constructed on the same European trip.
-The German cast was erected at the Berlin Museum für Naturkunde beginning on 14 April 2008, and the work was complete by 13 May.
-Coggeshall (1951a) claimed that during the trip he was interrogated by the German Secret Service at their headquarters under suspicion of being an English spy, until he was able to produce a card signed by the Kaiser explaining the work that he was doing.
-The exhibition was opened to disappointingly little fanfare, with no formal unveiling event at the museum, and the mounted cast was positioned off to the side of the main hall, which remained dominated by whale skeletons (Nieuwland 2019:115–118).
+The German cast was erected at the Humboldt Museum für Naturkunde in Berlin beginning on 14 April 1908, and the work was complete by 13 May.
+Coggeshall (1951b) claimed that during the trip he was interrogated by the German Secret Service at their headquarters under suspicion of being an English spy, until he was able to produce a card signed by the Kaiser explaining the work that he was doing.
+The exhibition was opened to disappointingly little fanfare, with no formal unveiling event at the museum, although a celebratory dinner at the prestigious Hotel Adlon was reported widely in the press.
+The mounted cast was positioned off to the side of the main hall, which remained dominated by whale skeletons (Nieuwland 2019:115–118).

-On 22 May, Holland and Coggeshall arrived in Paris to erect the third cast at the Muséum National d’Histoire Naturelle (MNHN), to find that the French press were already raising public excitement.
+On 22 May, Holland and Coggeshall arrived in Paris to erect the third cast at the Muséum National d’Histoire Naturelle, to find that the French press were already raising public excitement.
 It had been decided beforehand to mount the cast with its tail curled back in a loop, because of space restrictions.
 The work was completed in time for a lavish public ceremony on 15 June, in great contrast to the muted launch of the Berlin cast.
-The Paris unveiling was attended by the French president and prime minister, the Parisian police prefect, the American Ambassador, and a selection of scientists and artists (Nieuwland 2019:139–140).
+The Paris unveiling was attended by the French president and prime minister, the Parisian police prefect, the American ambassador, and a selection of scientists and artists (Nieuwland 2019:139–140).
 Carnegie himself was strangely unconcerned, and did not attend the festivities.